top of page

 • Community Pharmacist Managers train teams to identify social risk factors during patient interactions and while recommending OTC alternatives.

-• Managed Care Pharmacists analyze claims to detect non-adherence patterns tied to social barriers and collaborate with plans to adjust coverage.
+• Managed Care Pharmacists analyze claims to identify patterns of non-adherence linked to social barriers and collaborate with health plans to adjust coverage.

 • Clinical Pharmacists advocate for care coordination rounds that integrate social risk factors alongside clinical decisions.